Tony F. Mack: Unsuccessful recall

-Mack faced a recall election after a controversial first year in office: "Mack's critics say he has used the city's payroll like a personal piggy bank, hiring unqualified friends for key posts and focusing on minor projects like parks and parades as the city struggles with serious problems," according to The Times (Trenton).
+Mack faced a recall election after a controversial first year in office: "Mack's critics say he has used the city's payroll like a personal piggy bank, hiring unqualified friends for key posts and focusing on minor projects like parks and parades as the city struggles with serious problems," according to The Times.
 This first year of his administration also saw an unusually-large procession of business administrators.
 The first resigned after a month, saying the mayor didn't believe in "good government."
 Another resigned just ahead of pleading guilty to embezzlement while employed in another, previous position.

 His housing director quit after a prior theft conviction was revealed.
 His chief of staff was arrested trying to buy heroin.
 His half-brother, whose authority he elevated at the city water plant, was arrested on charges of stealing.
 Subsequently, his law director resigned after arguing with Mack over complying with open-records laws and potential violations of laws prohibiting the awarding of city contracts to large campaign donors.